 Towards the end of the fighting Henri’s father ventured out of their home to bring water from the well.
 An artillery shell (probably American) landed nearby with shrapnel hitting him in the chest.
 Mssr.
 Mignon was barely able to get back to the house where he bled to death in front of the whole family.
 Later the fighting destroyed their home.
 The Mignons never rebuilt it.
 During the tour we drove by the location.
 It is just a field now.

-At least 3,000 civillians died in the month-long fighting and many thousands more lost their homes and businesses.
+At least 3,000 civilians died in the month-long fighting and many thousands more lost their homes and businesses.
 Despite the terrible price of liberation, Henri and the local population were and remain extremely grateful to the American forces who also suffered greatly.
-The battle took the lives of approximately 20,000 Americans with about another 80,000 wounded, captured and missing.
+The battle took the lives of approximately 20,000 Americans with about another 80,000 wounded, captured or missing.

-There are numerous stories of the assistance Belgian civilians provided to American soldiers including the remarkable story of Augusta Chiwy, who had a Belgian father and Congolese mother, and Renee Lemaire, the Angels of Bastogne.
+There are numerous stories of the assistance Belgian civilians provided to American soldiers including the remarkable story of the Angeles of Bastogne, Augusta Chiwy, the daughter of a Belgian veterinarian from Bastogne and his Congolese wife, and Renee Lemaire, a nurse whose family also lived in Bastogne.

 Prelude to the Battle

 The German Ardennes Offensive (Battle of the Bulge, Dec.
-44 – Jan 45) was the last desperate major offensive to avoid total defeat of German forces on the Western Front in WWII.
+44 – Jan 45) was the last desperate major offensive to avoid total defeat of German forces on the Western Front.
 Following the breakout of Allied forces from the Normandy beachhead in July 1944, German forces were in full retreat.
-In the Fall of 1944, the Allies attempted a bold and risky series of airborne landings deep behind German lines.
+In the Fall of 1944, the British and Americans launched a series of bold and risky airborne landings deep behind German lines.
 The objective was to seize an intact bridge over the Rhine river at Arnhem, Holland (Operation Market Garden).
 Heavy divisions of the US and British armies would have used that bridgehead to sweep into Germany likely ending the war in Europe by Christmas 1944.